aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Ensure that all required packages are in the `dependencies` part of your `package.json`.
 Heroku does **not** install anything in `devDependencies`.

-- If a package is working globally on your machine you may have forgotten to add it to your project explicitly with `--save`, which means it will not be installed for the deployed version.
+- If a package is working globally on your machine you may have forgotten to add it to your project explicitly with `npm install <package name>`, which means it will not be installed for the deployed version.

 The `start` script in your `package.json` file calls `node` and not `nodemon`.

-- Heroku will use the start script to run your application and, unlike us, doesn't need the server restarting with changes.
+- Heroku will use the start script (`npm run start`) to run your application and, unlike us, doesn't need the server restarting with changes.

 ### Check the sections below for any requirements specific to those technologies
 - [Databases](#databases)